day8/re-frame/docs/Solve-the-CPU-hog-problem.md

 back for "other" processing every so often, while still continuing on with their computation.

-Luckily, re-frame has a solution.

-## The Solution
+## The re-frame Solution

-__First__, all long running, CPU-hogging processes are put in handlers.
+__First__, all long running, CPU-hogging processes are put in event handlers.
 Not in subscriptions.
 Not in components.
-This is not hard to do, but worth highlighting.
+Not hard to do, but worth establishing as a rule, right up front.

 __Second__, you must be able to break up that CPU work into chunks.
 You need a way to do part of the work, pause,